-MIDI mappings let you control algorithm parameters via MIDI continuous controllers (CCs).
+MIDI mappings let you control algorithm parameters via MIDI continuous controllers (CCs) and certain other MIDI messages.
 Every parameter can be assigned to a CC simultaneously, and each parameter's response to that CC set independently.

 MIDI mappings can be used to control the module from MIDI devices or MIDI controller software.
-For example, see here for some nice TouchOSC layouts.
+For example, see here14 for some nice TouchOSC15 layouts.